What is the best time of year for family photography?

 The two main things to take into account are the weather, and the light.
 Most families are mainly concerned about the weather when they book their session with me.
 I am always happy to be flexible with bad weather.
 If we need to postpone a session, then it’s never a problem to do this.
 I’ll chat through options with you, and we’ll always have a plan B in place.
 So don’t worry too much about the weather!

 It’s actually more important to think about the light.
 The quality of light makes such an enormous difference in photography, and can really elevate your photos.
-Depending on the season, there will be times in the day when the sunlight is incredibly bright, although this is obviously very weather dependent as well.
-I prefer softer light for family photos, and would recommend planning around this where possible.
+Depending on the season, there will be times in the day when the sunlight can be incredibly bright.
+Softer light is much more flattering for family photos, and I would recommend planning around this where possible.
+Let me explain the seasons in a bit more detail.

 Spring

 Spring is always a really great option.
-The sunlight is still fairly soft, but the days are getting warmer and it’s just so wonderful to see the blossom and new greenery everywhere.
+The sunlight is lovely and gentle, and the days are getting warmer.
+Nature will provide a really fantastic backdrop, with new growth everywhere, spring flowers giving lots of colour, and blossom on the trees.
 It’s probably my favourite season all round!
-There is something so appealing about getting out into the sunshine after all the winter months.
-Late March and all through April is always really gorgeous for family sessions.
-It’s such a lovely time to get out into nature and really make the most of the time of year.
+There is something so appealing about enjoying the outside after the winter months, so March and April are always really gorgeous for family sessions.
+It’s a lovely time to get out into nature and really make the most of the time of year.

 Here are a few examples of images from Spring family sessions: